Mom and Baby Health: A Research Review

 Also available in Spanish

 Maternal obesity.
-Obese Latina moms give birth to kids who are 1.8 times more likely to be obese than kids of healthy weight moms.
+Obese moms give birth to kids who are 1.8 times more likely to be obese than kids of healthy weight moms.

 Also available in Spanish